top of page

 If you happen to meet each other again by some crazy coincidence, continue the conversation where you left off the last time.
 As if no time has passed since.

 An identical encounter at the grasslands might take place when you're out there in the middle of the night.
-You're not seeking for peewit eggs, of course, but placing and emptying your illegal fish pods.
-Be careful with standing in and wading through the water, by the way.
-Know that swimming in ditches in province Friesland is tricky and nearly impossible.
+You're not seeking for peewit eggs, of course, but placing and emptying your illegal fish traps and nets.
+Be careful with standing in and wading through the ditches and canals, by the way.
+Know that swimming in these water in the province of Friesland is tricky and nearly impossible.
 Not because of the massive numbers of the invasive species Chinese mitten crabs and red swamp crayfish.
-No, because you get entangled in fish pods all the time.
-Don't rely on Greenpeace cutting you free here.
+No, because you get entangled in the infinitely many fish traps all the time.
+And don't rely on Greenpeace cutting you free here.

 Good luck! and you know